AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

         });

-        // When token-privilege-will-expire occurs, fetch a new token from the server and call renewToken to renew the token client.on("token-privilege-will-expire", async function () {
+        // When token-privilege-will-expire occurs, fetch a new token from the server and call renewToken to renew the token. client.on("token-privilege-will-expire", async function () {
             let token = await fetchToken(uid, options.channel, 1);
             await client.renewToken(token);
         });

-        // When token-privilege-did-expire occurs, fetch a new token from the server and call join to rejoin the channel client.on("token-privilege-did-expire", async function () {
+        // When token-privilege-did-expire occurs, fetch a new token from the server and call join to rejoin the channel. client.on("token-privilege-did-expire", async function () {
             console.log("Fetching the new Token")
             let token = await fetchToken(uid, options.channel, 1);